 The basic type of binary options, High/low options have a very easy principle, which can anyone very quickly understand.
 The only task you have got is to predict whether the price of a certain underlying asset will be lower or higher at the time of expiration.
 If we demonstrate it on an example, it may look as follows.
-I buy high option of the currency pair EUR/USD (therefore I am choosing upwards direction) at the current price 1.24231.
+I buy the high option of the currency pair EUR/USD (therefore I am choosing the upwards direction) at the current price of 1.24231.
 And I assume that the value of this option will be after 30 minutes and 13 seconds higher than it is now.
-In case that the value shifts even only at 1.24232, my trade will be successful and I earn fixed amount (70-85%).
+In case of the value shifts even only at 1.24232, my trade will be successful and I earn a fixed amount (70-85%).
 Otherwise, I lose the amount I have invested in this particular trade.
 High / Low options are the most popular types of options due to their simplicity and level of risk.

 - Payouts: 70-85%

 - Risk: The lowest (in comparison to other types of options)

 Touch / No Touch

 When we trade Touch options we predict, whether the price of an option will touch, or won‘t touch specific boundary within a certain time.
 Touch options also offer two directions – Up and Down.
 If we choose Upwards direction, we predict that the value of the option gets over the upper border (or at least touches it).
 In case we choose a downward direction, we conversely predict that the price will get under the bottom limit border.
 The advantage of trading touch options is that if the value of the option gets at least once over/under the border, the trade will automatically close itself as a profitable investment, and you do not have to wait until the end of the expiration date.